Thinkmill-learning-paths/npm-publish-and-monorepos/step3/README.md

+# npm publish

-# Publishing in a Monorepo
+## Step 3 - Publishing in a Monorepo

 Many Thinkmill projects (particularly ones we publish to npm) exist in a monorepo.
 As such, knowing how to publish from a monorepo is an important extra step.
 Monorepos present extra interesting challenges to publishing: